Jfortin1/HiC_AB_Compartments/README.md

 Analysis of Hi-C data has shown that the genome can be divided into two compartments called A/B compartments.
 These compartments are cell-type specific and are associated with open and closed chromatin.
 In our recent Genome Biology paper, ([Fortin et al., 2015](http://www.genomebiology.com/2015/16/1/180)), we showed that we can estimate A/B compartments from 450k methylation array data as well as DNase hypersensitivity data.
 This GitHub repo contains the genome-wide A/B compartments computed for different Hi-C datasets, as well as the A/B compartments estimated from methylation array and DNase-Seq data.
-All the data are at at resolution 100kb.
+All the data are at at resolution 100kb, for hg19.
 For the A/B compartmentes estimated for 12 different cancer types from the Cancer Genome Atlas (TCGA), please visit the following GitHub repo: [TCGA A/B compartments](https://github.com/Jfortin1/TCGA_AB_Compartments).

 Citation for using these data: